seamless-medley/medley/packages/node-medley/README.md

 // Pipe to another stream
 result.stream.pipe(/* destination */);

-// Or intercept data with `on` event result.stream.on('data', (buffer) => {
+// Or intercept data with `data` event result.stream.on('data', (buffer) => {
     // Do something with `buffer`
 });